 South Beloit is a somewhat small city located in the state of Illinois.
 With a population of 7,932 people and two constituent neighborhoods, South Beloit is the 262nd largest community in Illinois.

-South Beloit is a blue-collar town, with 35.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, South Beloit is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in South Beloit who work in office and administrative support (15.11%), sales jobs (13.80%), and management occupations (5.82%).
+South Beloit is a blue-collar town, with 36.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, South Beloit is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in South Beloit who work in office and administrative support (10.70%), sales jobs (9.06%), and management occupations (8.32%).

-In terms of college education, South Beloit is nearly on par with the US average for all cities of 21.84%: 17.26% of adults 25 and older in South Beloit have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, the citizens of South Beloit rank slightly lower than the national average.
+15.75% of adults 25 and older in South Beloit have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The most common language spoken in South Beloit is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Italian and Spanish.